cusey/CollegeAlgebra/README.md

 # Content
 ## A.1 Operations
+* Number types
 * Order of operations
-* List of types of numbers
-* Associative property
-* Commutative property
-* Distributive property
+* Algebraic properties